gabriquaranta/elden-ring-wiki-RAG/readme.md

 2. **Retrieval** (`query_rag.py`): Find top-5 similar chunks in Pinecone
 3. **Generation** (`query_rag.py`): Use Gemini to generate answer with context

+### Multi-turn / Conversational Behavior

+- The system now supports multi-turn conversations.
+The RAG prompt accepts a formatted conversation `history` (user/assistant turns) so follow-up questions can reference prior context.
+- `EldenRingRAG.answer_question(question, history=None)` now returns `(answer, chunks, history)` where `history` is an updated list of turns.
+This is used by both the terminal REPL and the Streamlit app to maintain conversational state.
+- Streamlit UI persists the conversation in `st.session_state.history` and displays the turn-by-turn chat.
+There's a "Clear conversation" button to reset history.
+- History is truncated to a configurable number of recent turns (default: 6) to avoid hitting token limits.

+Notes & recommendations:

+- For more robust follow-ups, add a short "question rewriting" step that rewrites follow-ups into standalone queries before retrieval (improves retrieval relevance).
+- Consider persisting history to disk (JSON) or summarizing older turns when conversations grow long.

 ### Testing

 ```bash